 Find your network of 38 growth hubs at https://www.lepnetwork.net/growth-hubs/.
 Alternatively call 0300 456 3565 to speak to a business support advisor during normal working hours.

-Our growth hub shares building with the local Chamber of Commerce.
+We work with both the Herefordshire and Worcestershire Growth Hubs.
 Both offer funding advice and guidance, as well as other business growth support.
 We’ve consulted them on many occasions for funding advice for our clients.
-The facilities are fresh and modern, and the staff really friendly and helpful.
-They have pods available to rent for when we need a quiet space to work.
+Their facilities are fresh and modern (plus open to rent if you need additional space to work) and the staff really friendly and helpful.

 They are business schools of which there are 35 across the UK and Ireland.
 They’ve been awarded the Small Business Charter to recognise their ongoing work to support small businesses, local economies and student entrepreneurship.
 Find them at https://www.smallbusinesscharter.org/find-business-school/